loneconservative/guidelines/article-guidelines.md

 ## Publishing Requirements

-Please ensure your articles are pitched via email, in the \#article-topics channel, and approved by at least one editor/manager beforehand.
+Please ensure your articles are pitched via email, or in the \#article-topics channel, and approved by at least one editor/manager beforehand.
 If you submit a piece without approval, it will be rejected.

-**For existing contributors**, please make a card in the Articles in Progress board in Trello about your article, assigning it to yourself.
+**For existing contributors**, please make a card in the Articles in Progress list in Trello about your article, assigning it to yourself.
 Do not assume that someone else will do this for you.
+Once your article is complete, upload it as a Google Doc, with editing permissions, to your article’s card.
+Move the card to the Submitted Articles list in trello.

-All submitted pieces should be sent as a Google Doc, shared with [contactus@loneconservative.com](mailto:contactus@loneconservative.com).
-Again, if you have Trello access, please link this Google Doc to your article’s card.
+**For new contributors**, All submitted pieces should be sent as a Google Doc, shared with [contactus@loneconservative.com](mailto:contactus@loneconservative.com).

 If your article contains pictures, please attach them separately, either as links or in an email, not as part of the document.